 Introduction: Information literacy is an essential skill set that empowers individuals to navigate the vast and ever-expanding realm of information with confidence and discernment.
-In an age where information is readily accessible through a myriad of platforms and sources, the ability to locate, evaluate, and effectively use information has become paramount.
-Information literacy goes beyond mere information retrieval; it encompasses the critical thinking, analytical, and technological skills needed to effectively assess the credibility, relevance, and reliability of information.
-By honing these abilities, individuals can make informed decisions, participate actively in society, and become lifelong learners in a world that is increasingly driven by information and knowledge.
+In an age where information is readily accessible through various platforms and sources, the ability to locate, evaluate, and effectively use information has become paramount.
+Information literacy goes beyond mere information retrieval; it encompasses the critical thinking, analytical, and technological skills needed to assess information’s credibility, relevance, and reliability effectively.
+By honing these abilities, individuals can make informed decisions, participate actively in society, and become lifelong learners in a world increasingly driven by information and knowledge.

 While Sheila Webber, who was instrumental in developing the Council for Information Literacy Implementation Program (UK) (CILIP) definition, had also developed an earlier definition:

-According to Webber “information literacy” is the adoption of appropriate information behavior to obtain, through whatever channel or medium, information well one’s to information needs, together with a critical awareness of the importance of wise and ethical use of information in society (Webber & Johnston, 2008).
-Information literacy is knowing when and why you need information, where to find it, how to evaluate, use and communicate it in an ethical manner.
+According to Webber, “information literacy” is the adoption of appropriate information behavior to obtain, through whatever channel or medium, information one’s to information needs, together with a critical awareness of the importance of wise and ethical use of information in society (Webber & Johnston, 2008).
+Information literacy is knowing when and why you need information, where to find it, and how to evaluate, use, and communicate it ethically.

 The objectives of information literacy can be summarized as follows: